newwby/Caseworker-Task-Tracker-Back-End/readme.md

 **_As I'm sure you're aware - you should change that sample username, and that password is strongly discouraged._**

-### Exit PostgreSQL from previous session, log in as 'caseworker' user & create the tasks database.
+### Exit PostgreSQL from previous session, log in as 'caseworker' user, create the database and grant db permissions.

 1. \q
 1. psql -d postgres -U caseworker
 1. CREATE DATABASE tasks;
+1. \c tasks
+1. GRANT USAGE, CREATE ON SCHEMA public TO caseworker;

-### Run 'schema.sql' to create the tasks table and populate it with test data.
+### As per 'schema.sql', create the tasks table and populate it with test data.
-**Ensure your schema.sql contains the following**
+**Run the following SQL commands from the task database**

+1. **Mandatory: create the tasks table**
 ```
 CREATE TABLE tasks (
     id SERIAL PRIMARY KEY,